Werner-Cravatte Government

-The Werner-Cravatte Ministry was the government of Luxembourg between 15 July 1964 and 6 February 1969.
-Throughout the ministry, the Deputy Prime Minister was Henry Cravatte, replacing Eugène Schaus, who had been Deputy Prime Minister in the first Werner-Schaus Ministry.
+The Werner-Cravatte Government was the government of Luxembourg between 15 July 1964 and 6 February 1969.
+Throughout its term, the Deputy Prime Minister was Henry Cravatte, replacing Eugène Schaus, who had been Deputy Prime Minister in the first Werner-Schaus Government.
 It was a coalition between the Christian Social People's Party (CSV), and the Luxembourg Socialist Workers' Party (LSAP).

 It was formed after the general election of 1964, which returned the CSV and LSAP as the largest and second-largest parties respectively in the legislature.
-(The LSAP had actually received more votes than the CSV.)
+(The LSAP had actually received more votes than the CSV, but one seat fewer.)